Estates development

 Further updates on future activity at Harcourt Hill will be provided on these webpages when decisions are taken by the University's senior committees.

-There will be changes to University bus services and subsidised travel at Oxford Brookes for the 2025/26 academic year with further information available on our Travel webpage.
+The University introduced changes to bus services and subsidised travel at Oxford Brookes for the 2025/26 academic year with further information available on our Travel webpage.

 Keep up to date with ongoing activity on the University's campuses and halls of residences via our works updates page.